baobach/atliq_hardware_analytic/README.md

 3. Top 5 customers by revenue and sales quantity.
 4. Top 5 products by revenue.
 _This project will help him get his answers._
+## Tackle the problem
+### Visualize the data
+Visualizing can be useful for making business decisions.
+The data visualization tool I would use is Tableau for making the overview dashboard.
+Making the dashboard clean and specific will help save time and resources.
+### Project excecution
+1. Project's goal.
+..
+Creating a dashboard for sales team to automate the data gathering process in order to provide useful insight information.
+3. Identify the stakeholders.
+.. * Sales Director
+.. * Marketing team
+.. * Customer services
+.. * Data Analysts
+4. Project's result
+5. Sucessful criterias